 Touch of Evil (1958)

-Touch of Evil is about the corruption of the drug trade at the border between the United States and Mexico.
+Touch of Evil is a gangster movie about the corruption of the drug trade at the border between the United States and Mexico.

 The French Connection (1971)